 TABLE 3 ABOUT HERE

 Beyond this, there was still a heavy focus on party leaders.
 Tim Farron, Liberal Democrat leader was the third most salient actor for each outlet except the Daily Mail and SNP leader Nicola Sturgeon also appeared frequently.
 Paul Nuttall, the leader of the UK Independence Party was in the top ten for three out of five outlets, as was Caroline Lucas, the co-leader of the Green Party.
 With very few exceptions leaders, former leaders and those occupying the Great Offices of State and their Shadows made up the vast majority of top ten individual actors overall as well as within the different outlets.
 Given the extent to which these people were deployed prominently on the campaign trail by their political parties, this is no great surprise.
 These findings show a striking similar to those observed in mainstream print and broadcast news (See Deacon, et al, 2017).
 What is strikingly, however is that six out of the ten most prominent individual campaigners were female, which given the over-representation of men in politics is worth noting.
 Previous research clearly demonstrates that women tend to be marginalised in mainstream press and broadcast news coverage of electoral politics (Harmer, 2017; Ross et al, 2013).
 This is problematic because in order for women to be taken seriously as political actors, and for their perspectives and views to be considered relevant to political debates, they need to be included in the public discussion of politics that takes place in media coverage of elections.
-Our analysis of online coverage, shows that women were marginalised and portrayed in stereotypical ways which demonstrates once again that although online news has the potential to offer alternative perspectives on the election, this potential was largely unrealised.
+Our analysis of online coverage, shows that women were marginalised and portrayed in stereotypical ways, which demonstrates once again that although online news has the potential to offer alternative perspectives on the election, this potential was largely unrealised.

 Gendered election coverage